hybridgroup/taskmapper-basecamp/README.md

 ## More

-For more usage information, see [ticketmaster](http://github.com/hybridgroup/ticketmaster).
-This provider should implement all the ticketmaster functionality.
+For more usage information, see [taskmapper](http://github.com/hybridgroup/taskmapper).
+This provider should implement all the taskmapper functionality.
 If it does not, please notify us.

 ## Contributions

 * [Kir Shatrov](https://github.com/kirs) ([Evrone company](https://github.com/organizations/evrone))

-Thanks for using ticketmaster!
+Thanks for using taskmapper!

 ### Note on Patches/Pull Requests